Broadband Spatio-Spectral Mode Conversion via Four-Wave Mixing: ring mode profiles

-Noise processes are unlikely to pollute the idler channel.
-Any idler photon generated will have high momentum in the cavity plane, leading to heavily reduced overlap with the gaussian mode at the fiber, which must be reached by exiting the cavity plane.

-\section{Ring Mode Profiles}
+\section{\MakeUppercase{ring mode profiles}}

-We obtain the electric field for the signal and pumps from FDTD simulation using Tidy3d.
+We obtain the electric field for the signal and pumps from FDTD simulation using Tidy3d~\cite{flores_tidy3d2026}.
 We use two passes to obtain the field: the first to extract resonances and quality factors, and the second to store a high density 3D grid of the electric field in the ring, shown in Figure~\ref{fig:SupFig2}.
-Then we calculate the idler mode from the $P^{(3)}$ these fields generate.
+Because Maxwell's equations effectively model the propagation of a single photon in a spin-photon interface, we can calculate the idler mode from the $P^{(3)}$ these fields generate~\cite{duan2021vertically, li2016efficient, lu2019chip, lodahl2017chiral}.

-\section{Low Quality Factor Estimation}
+\section{\MakeUppercase{low quality factor estimation}}

 Because the idler mode decays much faster than the duration of a source pulse, we cannot measure the quality factor using traditional FDTD methods that fit the decay of the resonance after the source finishes emitting.
 However, because $P^{(3)}$ completely decays by the end of a short simulation, we use the definition of quality factor given by~\cite{Haus_2004}